zendesk-axelestrada/itam-shell-guide/README.md

 ## What's this?

-This is a single-page website that explains how to use the ITAM Shell Template to create Zendesk prototypes.
+This is a single-page website that explains how to use the ITAM shell template to create Zendesk prototypes.
 It's designed for team members who want to quickly understand:

 - What the template provides (navigation shell)
 - How to set it up (Cursor workflow)
 - What goes in the `<Main>` content area
 - How to switch between Admin Center and Support
-- How to disable the product switcher if needed

-## Features

-- ✨ Beautiful, modern design
-- 📱 Fully responsive
-- 🎨 Zendesk color palette
-- 📖 Step-by-step instructions
-- 💡 Visual breakdowns and examples
-- 🔗 Links to full documentation

 ## Local development